learnitall/falling-objects/sources.md

     * Showed that for speeds between 10 and 30 m/s (when the football is not spinning), the drag coefficient is in the range of 0.05-0.06.
 They stated that the drag coefficient is smaller by about 10% if the ball is spinning at 600rpm
-    * We are going to assume the ball is not spinning when being dropped, and will therefore use (0.05 + 0.06) / 2 = 0.055 as the drag coefficient.
+    * We are going to assume the ball is spinning when being dropped, and will therefore use ((0.05 + 0.06) / 2) * 0.9 = 0.0495 as the drag coefficient.
 * Mass and Reference Area
   * [Official Playing Rules of the National Football League (2017)](https://operations.nfl.com/media/2725/2017-playing-rules.pdf)
     * States that the ball will weigh between 14 to 15 ounces (0.397 kg to 0.425 kg).
 We're going to cut it even and say 14.5 ounces or 0.411 kg
-    * States that the ball will be a prolate spheroid with a long circumference of 28 to 28.5 inches and a short circumference of 21 to 21.25 inches.
-Using 28.25 inches for the long circumference and 21.125 inches for the short circumference, the diameter of the ball along the long circumference (i.e. the overall height) would be (28.25 inches / pi) = (0.71755 m / pi) = 0.2284 m, and the diamter of the ball along the short circumference (i.e. the overall width) would be (21.125 inches / pi) = (0.537m / pi) = 0.171 m.
+    * States that the ball will be a prolate spheroid with a long axis length of 11 to 11.25 inches and a short circumference of 21 to 21.25 inches.
+Since the short circumference is the circumference of that of a circle, the width of the ball is (21 inches / pi) to (21.25 inches / pi) = 6.6 inches to 6.7 inches, which is 0.16 meters to 0.17 meters.
+The height of the ball along the long axis in meters ranges from 11 inches = 0.27 meters to 11.25 inches = 0.28 meters.
+We are going to cut these values in half and use 0.165 m for the width and 0.275 m for the height.
     * The reference area of the ball would be the center cross-sectional circle that is orthogonal to the laces (i.e. what you see when the ball is held in front of one's face by the laces).
-This circle would have the specified short diamter of 0.171m and therefore a total area of ((0.171m / 2) ^ 2) * pi = 0.0230 m^2
+This circle would have the specified short diameter of 0.165m and therefore a total area of ((0.165m / 2) ^ 2) * pi = 0.0213 m^2

 ### Model Rocket